hankbao/libreboot/docs/archive_old.md

 -   Improved thinkpad\_acpi support (from coreboot ): xsensors shows
     more information.
     -   From 4650/29 in review.coreboot.org (merged in coreboot
-        \'master\' on June 1st 2014)
+        'master' on June 1st 2014)
 -   Merged changes for digitizer (X60 Tablet) and IR (X60 and T60) based
     on 5243/17, 5242/17 and 5239/19 from review.coreboot.org
     -   (see ./resources/libreboot/patch/gitdiff and ./getcb)
--   Documentation: added information about building flashrom using
+-   Documentation: added information about building flashrom using 'builddeps-flashrom' script.
-    \'builddeps-flashrom\' script.
 -   Re-created resources/libreboot/config/x60config
 -   Re-created resources/libreboot/config/t60config
--   Added \'x60tconfig\' in resources/libreboot/config (because X60
+-   Added 'x60tconfig' in resources/libreboot/config (because X60
-    Tablet has different information about serial/model/version in
+    Tablet has different information about serial/model/version in 'dmidecode')
-    \'dmidecode\')
-    -   Added \'build-x60t\' script
+    -   Added 'build-x60t' script
-    -   Updated \'build\' script to use \'build-x60t\'
+    -   Updated 'build' script to use 'build-x60t'
     -   Documentation: added to \#config section the section
         \#config\_x60t (libreboot configuration and dmidecode info)
     -   Documentation: added x60t ROMs to the list of ROMs
--   Tidied up the \'builddeps\' script (easier to read)
+-   Tidied up the 'builddeps' script (easier to read)
--   Tidied up the \'cleandeps\' script (easier to read)
+-   Tidied up the 'cleandeps' script (easier to read)
--   Annotated the \'buildall\' script
+-   Annotated the 'buildall' script
--   Added \'getcb\' script for getting coreboot revision used from git, and patching it.
+-   Added 'getcb' script for getting coreboot revision used from git, and patching it.
--   Added \'getgrub\' script for getting the GRUB revision used from git, and patching it.
+-   Added 'getgrub' script for getting the GRUB revision used from git, and patching it.
--   Added \'getmt86\' script for getting the memtest86+ version used, and patching it.
+-   Added 'getmt86' script for getting the memtest86+ version used, and patching it.
--   Added \'getbucts\' script for getting the bucts version used.
+-   Added 'getbucts' script for getting the bucts version used.
--   Added \'getflashrom\' script for getting the flashrom version used, and patching it
+-   Added 'getflashrom' script for getting the flashrom version used, and patching it
--   Added \'getall\' script which runs all of the other \'get\' scripts.
+-   Added 'getall' script which runs all of the other 'get' scripts.
--   Add instructions to the \'build\' script to prepare libreboot\_meta.tar.gz
+-   Add instructions to the 'build' script to prepare libreboot\_meta.tar.gz
     -   New archive: libreboot\_meta.tar.gz - minimal archive, using the
-        \'get\' scripts to download all the dependencies (coreboot, memtest, grub and so on).
+        'get' scripts to download all the dependencies (coreboot, memtest, grub and so on).
--   Documentation: added information about where \'build\' script prepares the libreboot\_meta.tar.gz archive.
+-   Documentation: added information about where 'build' script prepares the libreboot\_meta.tar.gz archive.
--   Documentation: added information about how to use the \'get\' scripts in libreboot\_meta.tar.gz (to generate libreboot\_src.tar.gz)
+-   Documentation: added information about how to use the 'get' scripts in libreboot\_meta.tar.gz (to generate libreboot\_src.tar.gz)
-    -   Documentation: mention that meta doesn\'t create libreboot\_src/
-        directory, but that libreboot\_meta itself becomes the same.
+    -   Documentation: mention that meta doesn't create libreboot\_src/ directory, but that libreboot\_meta itself becomes the same.
-    -   Documentation: advise to rename libreboot\_meta to libreboot\_src after running \'getall\'.
+    -   Documentation: advise to rename libreboot\_meta to libreboot\_src after running 'getall'.
--   Annotated the \'builddeb\' script, to say what each set of dependencies are for.
+-   Annotated the 'builddeb' script, to say what each set of dependencies are for.
 -   Separated bucts/flashrom builddeb sections into separate scripts: builddeb-flashrom, builddeb-bucts.
 -   Documentation: Updated relevant parts based on the above.
--   Added instructions to \'build\' script for including builddeb-bucts and builddeb-flashrom in libreboot\_bin
+-   Added instructions to 'build' script for including builddeb-bucts and builddeb-flashrom in libreboot\_bin
 -   Updated flashrom checkout (r1822 2014-06-16) from SVN
     (http://flashrom.org/Downloads).